-Our discovery and development strategy is guided by three overarching principles that we believe will significantly increase the probability of success and accelerate the timing to bring effective therapeutics to patients with neurodegenerative diseases:
+Our discovery and development strategy is guided by three overarching principles that we believe will significantly increase the probability of success and accelerate the timing to bring effective therapeutics to people living with neurodegenerative and lysosomal storage diseases:

-- Degenogene Pathways each of our programs addresses a molecular target or biological pathway that is genetically validated to cause or increase the risk for neurodegenerative diseases. - BBB Platform Technology we engineer our product candidates to cross the BBB and act directly in the brain by following a rigorous approach in designing small molecules and by using our proprietary TV platform technology to effectively deliver large therapeutic molecules, such as enzymes, proteins, antibodies, and oligonucleotides, across the BBB after intravenous administration. - Biomarker-Driven Development we discover, develop and use biomarkers to inform dose selection, assess clinical activity, and to identify patients most likely to respond to our therapies.
+- Degenogenes: Genetic Pathway Realization each of our programs addresses a molecular target or biological pathway that is genetically validated to cause or increase the risk for neurodegenerative diseases. - Brain Delivery: Validation and Optionality we engineer our product candidates to cross the BBB and act directly in the brain.
+Our proprietary transport vehicle ("TV") platform technology is designed to effectively deliver large therapeutic molecules, such as enzymes, proteins, antibodies, and oligonucleotides, across the BBB after intravenous administration. - Biomarker-Driven Development and Approval we discover, develop and use biomarkers to inform dose selection, assess clinical activity, and identify patients most likely to respond to our therapies.
+We are actively engaged in discussions with health authorities regarding the potential use of biomarkers as primary clinical endpoints to support faster paths to approval.

-Our clinical-stage programs are:
+Our late and mid-stage clinical programs are as follows:

-- our ETV:IDS program, our lead enzyme replacement therapy ("ERT"), enabled by our ETV, which is designed to cross the BBB and restore iduronate 2-sulfatase ("IDS"), and reduce glycosaminoglycans ("GAGs"), both peripherally and in the brain, in patients with mucopolysaccharidosis II ("MPS II", or "Hunter syndrome"); - our recombinant progranulin ("PGRN") biotherapeutic enabled by our protein transport vehicle ("PTV:PGRN"), being developed in collaboration with Takeda, to address certain types of FTD, especially FTD-GRN caused by PGRN deficiency; - our novel, selective, high affinity triggering receptors expressed on myeloid cells 2 ("TREM2") antibody, enabled by our ATV, for which development of TAK-920/DNL919 is being discontinued in Alzheimer's disease in conjunction with the closeout of the current Phase 1 clinical study of TAK-920/DNL919, and for which Denali and Takeda will explore back-up molecules in preclinical development; - our second most advanced ETV enabled program, which is designed to restore lysosomal activity of N-sulfoglucosamine sulfohydrolase ("SGSH"), an enzyme responsible for degrading heparan sulfates in the lysosome, in patients with MPS IIIA (Sanfilippo syndrome Type A); - our leucine-rich repeat kinase 2 ("LRRK2") inhibitor program, being developed in collaboration with Biogen, to address Parkinson's disease ("PD"); - our eukaryotic initiation factor 2 B ("eIF2B") activator program to address diseases such as amyotrophic lateral sclerosis ("ALS") and frontotemporal dementia ("FTD"); - our CNS-penetrant receptor interacting serine/threonine protein kinase 1 ("RIPK1") inhibitor program, partnered with Sanofi, to address neurological diseases such as ALS, multiple sclerosis ("MS") and Alzheimer's disease; and - a second non-CNS penetrant RIPK1 inhibitor, partnered with Sanofi, to address peripheral inflammatory diseases such as cutaneous lupus erythematosus ("CLE") and ulcerative colitis ("UC").
+- Tividenofusp alfa (DNL310, ETV:IDS), our lead enzyme replacement therapy ("ERT") program enabled by our Enzyme Transport Vehicle ("ETV"), is designed to cross the BBB and restore duronate 2-sulfatase ("IDS") and reduce glycosaminoglycans ("GAGs"), both peripherally and in the brain, in individuals with mucopolysaccharidosis II ("MPS II" or "Hunter syndrome"); - DNL343, our eukaryotic initiation factor 2 B ("elF2B") activator program to address diseases such as amyotrophic lateral sclerosis ("ALS") and frontotemporal dementia ("FTD"); - BIIB122/DNL151, our leucine-rich repeat kinase 2 ("LRRK2") inhibitor program, being developed in collaboration with Biogen, to address Parkinson's disease ("PD"); - SAR443820/DNL788, our CNS-penetrant receptor interacting serine/threonine protein kinase 1 ("RIPK1") inhibitor program, being developed in collaboration with Sanofi, to address neurological diseases such as multiple sclerosis ("MS") and Alzheimer's disease; and - Eclitasertib (SAR443122/DNL758), a peripheral and non-CNS penetrant RIPK1 inhibitor, being developed in collaboration with Sanofi, to address peripheral inflammatory diseases such as ulcerative colitis ("UC").